My Home Page with Links to My Other

 organizations can turn the experience of failure into the memory of

 success."
-The history of weapons accidents has been written largely by those
+The history of weapons accidents was written largely by those wishing to downplay mistakes.
+Sagan writes that the burden of proof rests

-Many believe that a world with several
+Many believe a world with several

 "[U]nanticipated interactions